Superrehtard/old_diaspora_wiki/Community-supported-pods.md

 This is a list of pods (Diaspora servers) run by Diaspora community members.
 Remember, when you join one, you always log in to that site.
-But you can follow friends on *any* pod, including the main pod at joindiaspora.com.
+But you can follow friends on *any* pod, including the pod run by the project founders at joindiaspora.com.

 **This list is rather static.** While it can be used as a reference, we recommend that when you are choosing which pod to sign up for, you also consider: